-With reports of indefinite detentions and children being separated from their families at the United States border, Maria Armoudian explore how we got here, what the legal and political ramifications are and what happens next for America with Kevin Johnson and David Kyle.
+With reports of indefinite detentions and children being separated from their families at the United States border, Maria Armoudian explores how we got here, what the legal and political ramifications are, and what happens next for America with Kevin Johnson and David Kyle.

 Kevin Johnson is a Professor of Public Interest Law at the University of California, Davis School of Law.
-He is the co-author of Opening the Floodgates: Why America Needs to Rethink its Borders and Immigration Laws.
+He is an expert in immigration law and policy and is the co-author of Opening the Floodgates: Why America Needs to Rethink its Borders and Immigration Laws.

 KJ: There have been reports of lost records, lost children, and we don’t know for sure precisely what is going on.
 I think there will be some kind of congressional and agency investigation to try to figure it out, but one of the problems in doing large numbers of detentions and splitting families up is keeping track of the people you have.
 And it has been a problem for a number of years in terms of detention, in terms of keeping track of people, keeping them healthy, and keeping them out of harm’s way.
 So it is problem that you would expect to happen when you have hundreds of thousands of people being detained in any one year.
 I have heard a number of figures including as many as 1500 children being misplaced in the juvenile foster care system.

 MA: David Kyle what would you add?